Characters: Yu-Gi-Oh! Main Characters

 - Tsundere: Male version for Mai.

-- Weak, but Skilled: Unlike the rest of the pro duelists in the show, Joey just doesn't have the type of access to powerful and rare cards they do, so he has to make do with his luck-based cards and his low-level monsters, and often pulls off some pretty impressive combos with them.
+- Weak, but Skilled: Unlike the rest of the pro duelists in the series, Jonouchi just doesn't have the type of access to powerful and rare cards they do, so he has to make do with his luck-based cards and his low-level monsters, and often pulls off some pretty impressive combos with them.
 Gets a bit better with the rare cards after Battle City though.

-- The Worf Effect: Suffers from it at the hands of Dark Marik and Siegfried.
+- The Worf Effect: Suffers from it at the hands of Dark Marik, and in the anime's filler, Siegfried.
 Not an egregious case though, given his near defeat of both of them.
 See below.

 Anzu is the childhood friend of Yugi Mutou.
 Along with Katsuya and Honda (maybe even Bakura

-On the rare occasions she duels, she uses a rather cutesy deck.
-Her favorite card is Magician of Faith.
+She only rarely plays games in the manga, but seems to have knowledge in at least video game role-playing games.
+In the anime, on the rare occasions she plays Duel Monsters, she uses a rather cutesy deck.
+Her favorite card in the anime is Magician of Faith.

 - Action Girl: Downplayed.
-She doesn't duel that much in the whole series, but it's noteworthy that she's won all three duels she has participated in (though she could've lost her duel with Mai had Mai not forfeited).
-Her biggest badass moment was when she was able to defeat a member of the Big 5, though she did have some help from the Dark Magician Girl.
+She doesn't take part in games that much in the whole series, but it's noteworthy that she's won all three Duel Monsters duels she has participated in the anime (though she could've lost her duel with Mai had Mai not forfeited).
+Her biggest badass moment was when she was able to defeat a member of the Big 5, though she did have some help from the Black Magician Girl.

-- Dark Action Girl: One of the few times Marik controlled Anzu's body, he used her to kick Yami Marik's ass a bit.
-Sadly, the moment was short lived.
+- Dark Action Girl: One of the few times Marik controlled Anzu's body, he used her to kick Dark Marik's ass a bit.
+Sadly, the moment was short-lived.

 - Adaptation Dye-Job: She had auburn hair and reddish-brown eyes in the Toei series, including the movie.
 However, the manga and the second anime showed her with brown hair and blue eyes.

-- All Girls Want Bad Boys: She is in love with Yami Yugi's dark and mysterious but heroic personally.
+- All Girls Want Bad Boys: She is in love with Dark Yugi's dark and mysterious but heroic personally.

 - Armor-Piercing Slap/No-Holds-Barred Beatdown: She punches Jonounchi, then begins to beat him senseless for using a ruler to lift her skirt.
 It's implied that she did this to Honda too.

-- Badass Normal: She doesn't duel professionally or possess any kind of magic like many of the other characters, but she can keep up with them just as well.
+- Badass Normal: She doesn't play professionally or possess any kind of magic like many of the other characters, but she can keep up with them just as well.

 - Beauty, Brains and Brawn: The Brains.